operator-framework/helm-app-operator-kit/README.md

 # Helm App Operator Kit

 This repository serves as a template for easily creating managed stateless applications that run either Kubernetes Deployments or Helm charts.
+It builds upon the [Lostromos project](https://github.com/wpengine/lostromos).

 ## Getting Started